DevOps-With-Babar-Zahoor/.github/profile/readme.md

 1. Screen Record the success
    1. (Thirty) 30 seconds, only, duration maximum.
-   2. Mobile camera recording will not be accepted. (exception for Hardware tasks)
+   2. Mobile camera recording will not be accepted. (except for Hardware tasks)
-   3. Use Mic to speak about screen and record in video.
+   3. Use a Mic to speak about the screen and record in video.
    4. Be precise:
       1. Ten (10) seconds to show task
       2. Next ten (10) seconds on approach used to solve the tasks.
-      3. And last ten (10) seconds to present solution.
+      3. And last ten (10) seconds to present a solution.

 2. Add Water-Mark
    1. Water Mark Text should your YouTube Channel ID (not the name):
-      1.Canva Link to make water-mark. (template is here: https://bit.ly/3UgD3vt
+      1. Canva Link to make a watermark. (template is here: https://bit.ly/3UgD3vt
-      2. Sample water-mark can be used to make your video
+      2. A Sample water-mark can be used to make your video
    2. Upload video to Canva
-   3. Set Video to background
+   3. Set the Video to the background.
-   4. Edit the watermark from template as mentioned above.
+   4. Edit the watermark from the template as mentioned above.
-   5. Download video with water-mark
+   5. Download the video with a watermark.

 3. Upload task submission on your YouTube Channel
    1. Upload you solution video to your own youtube channel